Full name Steven Michael Davies

 A stylish left-handed batsman, he is particularly fluent through the offside but his tendency to hit the ball in the air has prevented him from nailing down an international position.

 The following year, Davies was badly affected by the death of his teammate and friend Tom Maynard, even considering his future in the game.
 He responded emphatically in 2013, though his stylish runs could not prevent Surrey from being relegated.
 At the start of 2014, he was regarded by many as a viable candidate for the Test gloves.
 To the surprise of many, including Surrey, he gave up the gloves early in the season, requesting to be picked as a specialist batsman instead.
-While he is certainly a good enough batsman to justify that - his first-class average hovers around 40 - the decision effectively consigned his England career to the past.
+While he was certainly a good enough batsman to justify that - his first-class average hovered around 40 at the time - the decision effectively consigned his England career to the past.
 The nagging sense was that while Davies was one of the most aesthetically pleasing players on the county circuit, he was yet to fulfil his potential.

 Davies' uncertainty over his future role caused him to leave Surrey for Somerset at the end of 2016, the best memory of his farewell season an impeccable century against Yorkshire in the Royal London Cup semi-final at Headingley to take Surrey to their second successive Lord's final.
 His first season with Somerset began with a loss of form with the bat but 142 against a former county, Surrey, set him on his way and another Taunton hundred, this time against Lancashire, persuaded onlookers that all would be well.

 NBC Denis Compton Award 2004

 NBC Denis Compton Award 2006